Learn how to make smoked salmon on a Traeger Pellet Grill!

 Smoking the Salmon on the Traeger Pellet Grill

-- Continue smoking the salmon, rotating occasionally, for about 2 hours until the internal temperature reaches 140-145°F internally.
+- Continue smoking the salmon, rotating occasionally, until the internal temperature reaches 145°F internally.

-- Carefully remove the smoked salmon from the Traeger and serve immediately.
-Squeeze some fresh lemon juice on if you wish.
+- Carefully remove the smoked salmon from the Traeger and rest on a wire rack for a few minutes.

 This was delicious, the brine worked really well.
 Thanks!